Global Finance (magazine)

 Global Finance is an English-language monthly financial magazine.
 The magazine was founded in 1987 by a team consisting of Joseph D. Giarraputo, the founder and former publisher of Venture, Carl G. Burgen, Stephan Spahn, H. Allen Fernald, and Paolo Panerai.
 The magazine covers the topic of financial globalization and targets Chairmen, CEOs, Presidents, CFOs, Treasurers, and other financial officers.
 The magazine is circulated in 158 countries and has 50,050 subscribers and recipients worldwide, BPA Worldwide certified.

 Global Finance Media, Inc.'s majority shareholder is Class Editori Group SpA, an Italian publishing company that produces two financial newspapers, lifestyle magazines, news agencies, digital televisions, etc. Joseph D. Giarraputo is the second-largest shareholder.

 Global Finance has offices in New York, London, Milan, and Rio de Janeiro.

 Features

 Global Finance covers topics related to the international finance industry, including corporate finance, joint ventures, M&A, country profiles, capital markets, investor relations, currencies, banking, risk management, custody, direct investment, and money management.

-Moreover, it organizes multiple awards ceremonies annually to acknowledge the success of financial institutions and companies.
-The most prominent of these events coincide with the IMF and World Bank's yearly meetings.
+The magazine also holds several awards ceremonies throughout the year to recognize the winning financial institutions and companies.
+The largest of these ceremonies coincides with the IMF and World Bank's yearly meetings.